omkarium/rufendec/README.md

 If you do not wish to create a separate target directory whether it is to place the encrypted or decrypted files, then you should not pass the [TARGET_DIR] argument in the command line.
 Along with that, you must send the `-d` option to delete the source files in the <SOURCE_DIR>, otherwise both the source and target files would end up in the same source directory.

+Note: `-d` will be ignored if `shred` subcommand is used which is explained in the next section.

+#### Important Considerations on Deleting and Shredding Files:

-But beware that delete only removes the links of inodes from your filesystem.
-The source files could still exist on your device.
-Hence, it is recommended to not use the delete option, and shred the source files using programs like 'shred' in linux separately.
-However, if your device is an SSD, due to the nature of SSD's having extra sectors than listed for redundancy, some of your files could creep into sectors which are considered dead and your OS cannot touch or be aware of such bad/illegal sectors, so shred may not truly delete the file.
-Hence, it is adviced to use HDDs to store and wipe data.
-Some SSD's also come with secure wipe provided by the manfucturer.
-If security is a MUST for you, then its better to go with FDE.
+When you delete files, it typically only removes the links to the inodes in the filesystem, but the actual data may still exist on your device.
+For better security, it's recommended not to rely on the delete option alone.
+Instead, you should use tools like shred (on Linux) to securely overwrite and remove the source files.
+However, if your device is an SSD, there are additional considerations.
+Due to the nature of SSDs, which have extra sectors for redundancy, some data might be written to sectors that are considered “bad” or “dead.”
+These sectors cannot be accessed or recognized by your operating system, meaning the data could persist beyond your control, and shred may not fully erase it.

+As a result, it is generally recommended to use HDDs for secure storage and wiping of sensitive data.
+Additionally, frequent shredding on SSDs is not ideal, as it can wear out the drive more quickly.
+Some SSDs come with a built-in secure wipe feature provided by the manufacturer, which can be a better option for securely erasing data.
+However, if data security is a top priority, Full Disk Encryption (FDE) is still the most reliable method for ensuring that your data remains secure.

+Moreover, using the `-d` option is much faster in performance than `shred`.

+### Source File Shred SubCommand

+Rufendec comes with a basic `shred` subcommand available for both `dir` and `file` commands.
+Use this feature if you do not just want to delete the source files but shred them instead.
+The way this works is, the program overwrites the source files data over multiple iterations and also rename them several times before deleting.
+So shred is more like

+overwrite * (n) + rename * (n) + delete.

+where n is the number of iterations.

+try `rufendec dir shred --help` and `rufendec file shred --help`

+Also, shred comes with defaults if you use it, but if you don't use it, nothing would happen to your source files.

 --------------------------------------